Cuda-Chen/SRCNN-cpp/README.md

 Currently I am facing the issue ringing effect of output.
 Any help will be delighted.

+The weight format is **CHWN** because the weights is created by cuda-convnet.

 # How to Build and Run
 ```
 $ mkdir build && cd build && cmake .. && make && cd ..